 What is AI billing?

 AI billing uses trained models and automation to streamline key contract-to-cash steps.
-This includes extracting terms from signed contracts to generating invoices, applying cash, and supporting revenue recognition rules.
+This includes extracting terms from signed contracts to generating invoices, applying cash, and supporting Revenue Recognition rules.
 Unlike traditional billing software that follows rigid, pre-programmed rules, AI billing solutions use trained models to classify inputs, route exceptions, and automate workflows with minimal human intervention.

 Traditional billing systems only do what you explicitly configure them to do.
 If a contract has a unique clause or a complex usage tier, someone on your finance team must manually calculate the invoice or build a custom workaround.
 AI billing changes this by ingesting raw contracts and usage data to generate invoices that align with the signed terms.